loppnowcd/movie-api-dotnet-challange/README.md

     ```bash
     dotnet ef database update
     ```
-    *Add a screenshot of the terminal here showing "Build started..." and "Build succeeded."*

 5.  **Run the application:**
     - We're almost there!
 Run the command below to start the API.
     ```bash
     dotnet run --project MovieApi/Api/MovieApi.Api.csproj
     ```
     - The API will be available at `https://localhost:7000`.
 You'll see a confirmation message in the terminal.
-    *Add a screenshot of the terminal here showing the successful run message.*

 ## API Endpoints: A Quick Test Drive